-Here's How Donald Trump Is Completely Wrong When It Comes To Refugees
+Donald Trump Is Really Wrong About Refugees (Again

 One of Donald Trump's most controversial national security policy proposals hinges on the idea that refugees from Syria and other mostly Muslim countries are dangerous.
 One of his go-to "arguments" for why refugees are dangerous has been based on an inaccurate account of their demographics.
 Trump has maintained that migrants into Europe are mostly young men, a claim that available data refutes.

 Previously, Trump famously proposed temporarily banning Muslims from the United States, a position he backed up by suggesting we have reason to fear refugees, and Muslims generally.
 Similarly, Trump reiterated his views at an April 28 rally, The Washington Post reported, saying:

 Look at what’s happening all over Europe … When you look at that migration, you see so many young, strong men.
 Does anyone notice that?
 Am I the only one?
 Young, strong men.
 And you’re almost like, ‘Why aren’t they fighting?’
 You don’t see that many women and children.

 Before addressing the falseness of Trump's demographic claim, let's take note of the fact that even young, strong men are endangered in a war zone, and don't have some kind of predetermined mandate to fight in war.
 The Washington Post noted that many of the young men who arrived in Europe in 2015 came by dangerous sea travel in an effort to obtain refugee status so that their families could come in through safer routes with authorization to enter the countries.